 Then point to your name on the board.
-Chorus the question x3.

 Next, point to your hometown on the board and try to elicit the question "Where are you from?".
 As you elicit and help, write the questions on the board until all the questions are there.
-Again, chorus the questions x3.